 I am something of a fan of the original TV series.
-I have to admit, though, that I tried to re-watch it a few months ago and stopped after a couple of episodes because it turned out to be even more sappy than I remembered and I couldn’t stop laughing at the killer shoulder pads the female lead wore.
+I have to admit, though, that I tried to re-watch it a few months ago and stopped after a couple of episodes.
+It turned out to be even more sappy than I remembered.
+I also couldn’t stop laughing at the killer shoulder pads the female lead wore.
 However, I grew up watching the reruns (it came out when I was three, an army brat living in Germany) and have fond memories of it as a good love story.

 The basic premise for both the original series and the reboot is simple.
 A man named Vincent saves the life of a woman named Catherine Chandler, revealing in the process that he is not quite human.
 He lives outside society, hiding from people who would not take kindly to him.
-Catherine falls in love with him because she sees past the monstrous surface aspect of his nature to the big heart underneath and proceeds to live her life half in shadow, trying to balance the normal side of her life with keeping Vincent’s existence a secret.
+Catherine falls in love with him because she sees past the monstrous surface to the big heart underneath.
+She proceeds to live her life half in shadow, trying to balance the normal side of her life with keeping Vincent’s existence a secret.
 It’s a semi-tragic struggle in which the two lovers are constantly caught between being drawn together and pulled apart.

-The original 1987 series is a bit dated now, as you can probably guess from my laughter about the shoulder pads, though there wasn’t anything that seemed particularly cheesy about it when it was created.
+The original 1987 series is a bit dated now, as you can probably guess from my laughter about the shoulder pads, though it didn’t feel particularly cheesy when it was created.
 Catherine was a lawyer — a difficult profession for a woman to be in at the time.
 (She needed those shoulder pads, gosh darnit!
 How else was she to get any respect from her male peers?)
 After Vincent saved her from death in a park, she opted to leave her father’s fancy law firm and become a district attorney.
 This helped set the show up to be half crime drama, half romance.

 Vincent kinda looked like a Thundercat.
 His makeup was well done.
-It wasn’t as extreme as you might expect a half-man-half-monster to look like in TV today, but when compared to humanoid makeup in Star Trek: The Next Generation, which first started airing in the same year as Beauty and the Beast, I think it fit well into that TV era.
+It wasn’t as extreme as you might expect a half-man-half-monster to look like in TV today.
+However, when compared to humanoid makeup in Star Trek: The Next Generation, which first started airing in the same year, I think it fit well into that TV era.
 Besides, would they have wanted him to look ugly?
 The female lead was madly in love with him, after all.
 And she wasn’t the only person who accepted him for who he was.
 He lived beneath New York, the only not-quite-human member of a literally-underground utopian society whose existence was completely unknown to “the world above.”

-There is no underground utopia this time around, and Vincent is not an anthropomorph.
+There is no underground utopia this time around.
+Vincent is also not an anthropomorph.
 He’s still in hiding, though, letting the world think he died while deployed in Afghanistan.
-He was the subject of government experimentation when he was in the military, and when the DNA-changing stuff he and his fellows had been pumped with started turning them all into uncontrollable monsters, the government decided to exterminate them all.
+He was the subject of government experimentation when he was in the military.
+When the DNA-changing stuff he and his fellows had been pumped with started turning them all into uncontrollable monsters, the government decided to exterminate them all.
 Vincent managed to survive, and with only his childhood best friend for company and support has been staying out of sight for a decade.
 He still has some Hulk-style problems if he gets too worked up, but for the most part he is in control when he transforms.

-Having Vincent be the result of a classified government experiment gone wrong feels a bit cliché, but in terms of the current TV climate and the more realistic/sci-fi feel they are going for (as compared to the original show), it makes a lot of sense to use it.
+Having Vincent be the result of a classified government experiment gone wrong feels a bit cliché.
+In terms of the current TV climate, though, and the more realistic/sci-fi feel they are going for (as compared to the original show), it makes a lot of sense to use it.
 It allows for secrets and twists and intrigue and action scenes.
 It also allows for a longer story arc to tie the episodic adventures together.

 So no, the story isn’t that deep.
 Yes, the whole thing is kinda cliché.
 Maybe it would be nicer if there was better chemistry between the two main characters.
 It is kinda predictable.
 For what it’s intended to be, though, those flaws are fine.
 This show isn’t aiming to be the best thing ever, and it doesn’t come close.
 But I find it satisfactory as entertaining love story TV shows go and as a modern-day reboot of the 1980s series.

 If you don’t like love stories, or prefer stories with intellectual depth, don’t watch this.
-If you’re a fan of the old series, it wouldn’t hurt to give it a try.
+For fans of the old series, it wouldn’t hurt to give it a try.
 If you enjoyed the love story between Buffy and Angel in Buffy the Vampire Slayer, you’ll probably enjoy this (though you won’t find anything like Joss Whedon’s one-liners).
 All in all, this show is not for everyone, but it’s not bad and certainly didn’t deserve its incredibly low Metacritic rating.